MAAP-Project/maap-pgstac/README.md

 - a database
 - an API to add or delete things from the database
 - an API to query the database
+- a browser front-end to the latter API

 This wrapper repository only adds a VPC to add these components in and a 'bastion host' for secure direct connections to the database (see the [asdi repository](https://github.com/developmentseed/aws-asdi-pgstac))